grame-cncm/faustwebsite/_posts/2017-06-16-custom-memory-allocator.markdown

 // Allocate a custom memory allocator malloc_memory_manager manager;

+// Setup manager for the class mydsp::fManager = &manager;

 // Allocate the dsp instance using regular C++ new mydsp* dsp = new mydsp();

-// Allocate static tables using the custom memory allocator mydsp::classInit(48000, &manager);
+// Allocate static tables (using the custom memory allocator) mydsp::classInit(48000);

 // Initialise the given instance dsp->instanceInit(48000);